Dynamical Tidal Response of Non-rotating Black Holes: Connecting the MST Formalism and Worldline EFT: Introduction

 Although these coefficients are sufficient to describe the tidal response at the leading PN order, it is necessary to take into account subleading terms for precise waveform modeling.
 These subleading terms originate from finite-frequency corrections or non-linear effects.
 As for the finite-frequency corrections, they become significant in the late stage of the inspiral, when the relative velocity of the two bodies increases.
-In the case of a non-rotating body, conservative dynamical tidal effects, quantified by the so-called {\it dynamical tidal Love numbers} (dTLNs), first contribute at 8PN order~\cite{Hinderer:2007mb,Hinderer:2016eia,Suvorov:2024cff}, while dissipative effects enter already at 7PN order.\footnote{For a neutron star, dTLNs quantify the oscillatory deformation induced by the resonant excitation of internal fluid modes~\cite{Chakrabarti:2013lua,Hinderer:2016eia,Steinhoff:2016rfi,Steinhoff:2021dsn,HegadeKR:2024agt,Suvorov:2024cff,Miao:2025utd}.} Also, regarding the corrections due to the non-linearities of the Einstein equation, the effects of quadratic TLNs enter at 8PN order~\cite{Pitre:2025qdf}.
+In the case of a non-rotating body, conservative dynamical tidal effects, quantified by the so-called {\it dynamical tidal Love numbers} (dTLNs), first contribute at 8PN order~\cite{Hinderer:2007mb,Hinderer:2016eia,Suvorov:2024cff}, while dissipative effects enter already at 7PN order.\footnote{For a neutron star, dTLNs quantify the oscillatory tidal deformation induced by an external perturbation within a low-frequency expansion and are widely used in waveform modeling of neutron-star binary mergers~\cite{Chakrabarti:2013lua,Hinderer:2016eia,Steinhoff:2016rfi,Steinhoff:2021dsn,Suvorov:2024cff,HegadeKR:2024agt}.
+See also Ref.~\cite{Miao:2025utd} for an alternative formulation describing the relativistic excitation of internal modes.} Also, regarding the corrections due to the non-linearities of the Einstein equation, the effects of quadratic TLNs enter at 8PN order~\cite{Pitre:2025qdf}.